Course learning environments

-You can edit the information shown about you by clicking the Edit profile link (shown in the image above).
-On the editing page, you can, for instance, change the language used in Moodle, add a profile picture or edit your contact information.
+You can edit your information by clicking the Edit profile link (shown in the image above).
+On the editing page, you can, for instance, change the default language used in Moodle, add a profile picture, choose how to receive notifications from the discussion forums or edit your contact information.
 Related instructions can be found in the Moodle Manual for Students.

 Course communications may take place in many other tools in addition to Moodle, so it may be very useful to update your profile information!

 In Moodle, you will usually find more detailed information and schedules for completing the course, the necessary materials and the activities that you may need to complete.